konstructio/kubefirst/docs/common/metaphors.md

 # Metaphor

-**Metaphor** is a suite of demo microservice applications to demonstrate how an application can be integrated into the Kubefirst platform following best practices.
+A **Metaphor** is a suite of demo microservice applications to demonstrate how an application can be integrated into the Kubefirst platform following best practices.
 The demo applications consists of a **Metaphor frontend**, **Metaphor Go API**, and **Metaphor NodeJS API**.